cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 ### Layer 7 API-Aware Segmentation

 Cilium extends the Kubernetes network policy model by adding Layer 7 (Application Layer) visibility.
 This allows you to define policies based on the specific API calls being made.
-Instead of just opening a port, you can enforce the Principle of The Least Privilege at the API level.
+Instead of just opening a port, you can enforce the Principle of Least Privilege at the API level.

 Example of policy granularity
 HTTP: Allow GET /public/ but block POST /admin/.